Art/Art History

 Attributes: GEP Art/Literature, Undergraduate

-This course examines paintings produced between the mid nineteenth and early twentieth centuries.
+This course examines paintings produced between the mid-nineteenth and early twentieth centuries.
 We consider artists from many countries who worked and exhibited in Paris at this time, including Monet, Renoir, Degas, and Cassatt.
-This course also includes discussion of artists who immediately followed the Impressionists, such as Manet, Seurat, Cézanne, Van Gogh and Gauguin.
-We consider the reception of these artists' works by their contemporaries and since, and examine these works within their wider artistic, cultural, political, and social contexts.
+This course also includes discussion of artists who immediately followed the Impressionists, such as Seurat, Cézanne, Van Gogh, and Gauguin.
+We consider the reception of the work of these artists by their contemporaries and by later audiences, and examine these works within their wider artistic, cultural, political, and social contexts.

 Attributes: GEP Art/Literature, Undergraduate